 - In the evening, water your garden well and set a beer trap by placing a small plastic bowl in the ground near the plants the slugs or snails are eating.
 Put the bowl deep enough to leave 1 inch above the ground or cover the trap with a loose lid to stop insects from falling in.
 Fill the bowl halfway with fresh beer.
 Empty it out and put fresh beer in every night until you no longer find slugs or snails in the morning.
 If you don’t want to make your own beer trap, you can buy beer traps from Amazon.

 - The DIY option is to go out and pick up slugs and snails with your hands (I suggest wearing gloves for this).
 The best time to look for slugs and snails is after sunset and rainfall.
-Throw the slugs or snails on the ground and stand on them or crush them with a rock.
-Or throw them into a bucket of soapy water to drown them.
+Click here to find out what to do with snails collected from your yard.

 - If you have rose slugs, try making this dish soap spray and follow the instructions to kill the slugs with a direct spray of the soapy solution.